hasura/graphql-engine/CONTRIBUTING.md

 appreciate any sort of contributions and don't want a wall of rules to get in the way of that.

-However, for those individuals who want a bit more guidance on the best way to contribute to the project, read on.
-This document will cover what we're looking for.
-By addressing all the points we're looking for, it raises the chances we can quickly merge or address your contributions.
+However, for those who want a bit more guidance on the best way to contribute to the project, read on.
+This document will cover what we are looking for.
+By addressing all the points we are looking for, it raises the chances we can quickly merge or address your contributions.